IBM/fabric-contract-attribute-based-access-control/README.md

 https://cloud.ibm.com/docs/containers?topic=containers-getting-started
 - Create an IBM Blockchain service including all relevant components, such as Certificate Authority, MSP (Membership Service Providers), peers, orderers, and channels. https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks
-- Export the Connection Profile from the IBP instance and save as <git tree>/BlockchainEnablement/GenericSupplychain/src/gateway/ibp/ibp_connection_profile.json.
+- Export the Connection Profile from the IBP instance and save as <git tree>/Blockchain_GenSupplyChain/src/gateway/ibp/fabric_connection.json.
+For instructions on how to do that on the IBM Blockchain Platform, go [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile). x
-- Enroll a user: cd into <git_tree>/BlockchainEnablement/GenericSupplychain/src/utils/fabutils directory and run the enrollUser.js script to enroll the *admin* user (values based on the <git_tree>/BlockchainEnablement/GenericSupplychain/src/gateway/ibp/ibp_config.json file).
-This creates a user in a local wallet directory also specified in the ibp_config.json file.
-- Create a Wallet in VSCode: select the "+" in the FABRIC WALLETS section.
-Choose "Specify an existing filesystem wallet".
-Choose the directory of the recently created wallet.
-- Create a gateway to IBP Instance: select the "+" in the FABRIC GATEWAYS section.
-Choose the recently downloaded IBP connection profile when prompted.
-- Associate Wallet to Gateway.
-Choose the recently created wallet to associate.

 #### Local Fabric
 - In the VSCode IDE, the LOCAL FABRIC OPS pane, select "Start Fabric" from the 3 dot menu.
-- Issue Shift+Command+P to bring up the command prompt.
-Issue the "IBM Blockchain Platform: Export Connection Profile" command.
-Save this file to <git_tree>/BlockchainEnablement/GenericSupplychain/src/gateway/local_fabric.
+- Connect to the "Local Fabric - Org1" gateway as `admin`.
+Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/Blockchain-GenericSupplychain/src/gateway/local/fabric_connection.json.

-#### Both Local and IBP
-- Ensure that the contract located in https://github.ibm.com/customer-success/BlockchainEnablement/tree/master/GenericSupplychain/src/contract has been installed and instantiated via the VSCode Blockchain IDE extension and is running on a local fabric or the IBP V2 service.
-See https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform for information in installing the VSCode Blockchain IDE extension and tutorials on how to install a smart contract.

-### Start the server side of the application:
+### Start the server side of the application.
+NOTE: This will automatically enroll admin credentials in the directory of the wallet path specified in <git_tree>/Blockchain-GenericSupplychain/src/gateway/<local or ibp>/config.json

 In a terminal window -
 ```